aschneiderman/kindle-tools/README.md

 - connect your Kindle to a computer via a USB cable
 - download the My Clippings.txt to your computer into a folder containing the script
+- change book_title to part of the title of the book whose highlights you want
-- change the title and output name names
+- change book_highlights_file to the file name where the highlights should be stored
 - run the script

 TO DO: